girafe-ai/lean-course/README.md

 # Formalising Mathematics

-This is the repository for Kevin Buzzard's 2024 course on formalising mathematics in the Lean theorem prover.
-The course ran from January to March 2024.
+This is the course repo for the Lean theorem prover at MIPT.
+It is a fork of Kevin Buzzard's course "Formalising mathematics" repo taught in Imperial College London.

-Note: this course is written in Lean 4.
-Previous versions of this course were written in the (now end-of-life) Lean 3.

 ## Local installation